Laragear/Alerts/README.md

 ## Requirements

-* PHP 8 or later.
-* Laravel 9, 10 or later
+* Laravel 10 or later

 ## Installation